 To ask a question is to speak directly to the reader.
 This way, you can retain your recipient’s attention and make him want to open your message.

 67. Use the word “video” in the subject

 Placing the term “video” in a subject increases clicks by 7 to 19%.
 Think of it when you share your next video!

 68. Do not write in capital letters

-If your email is entirely in capital letters, your email will be more likely to be pushed to the … SPAM box.
-This kind of abuse will alert the spam filters of any email services.
+If your email is entirely in capital letters, your email will be more likely to be pushed to… the SPAM box.
+This kind of behaviour will alert the spam filters of any email services.